ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 - Chose boring, proven patterns over cutting-edge solutions
 - Documented decisions, not code - why mattered more than how

-### Reinforcements Arrive
+#### Reinforcements Arrive

 About six weeks in, I got the best news possible: we were bringing on another engineer.
 When Evander (Ev) joined, everything changed.
 Suddenly I wasn't carrying the entire technical weight alone.
-We could divide and conquer, review each other's code, and bounce ideas off each other at 8 PM when we hit a wall.
+We could divide and conquer, review each other's code, and bounce ideas off each other at 9 PM when we hit a wall.

 Ev brought fresh energy and different perspectives.
 While I focused on the core platform architecture and backend systems, Ev tackled the complex UI interactions and real-time collaboration features.
 We developed a rhythm - frequent sync-ups, shared documentation, and a simple rule: if you're stuck for more than 30 minutes, ask for help.

 Working with Ev taught me that even in the most intense sprints, investing time in knowledge transfer pays off.
 Those hours I spent walking EV through the codebase and architecture decisions came back tenfold in productivity.
 We could now parallelize work, and more importantly, we had someone to sanity-check decisions when exhaustion clouded judgment.

+**The Feature Massacre of Week 6**

+Six weeks in, we had a come-to-Jesus moment.
+We were building too much.
+The feature list Jay had sold to universities was ambitious, and we were trying to deliver everything.
+The math didn't work - we had 42 days left and about 120 days of work.

+I called an emergency meeting with Jay.
+We printed out every feature, laid them on the floor, and played a brutal game of "ship or skip."
+Real-time collaboration?
+Ship.
+Advanced analytics dashboard?
+Skip.
+Basic assessment tools?
+Ship.
+Machine learning-powered feedback?
+Skip.
+Mobile app?
+Skip, but make the web app responsive.

+The hardest cut was the automated grading system for complex assemblies.
+Universities wanted it badly, but building it properly would take three weeks we didn't have.
+Instead, we built a simpler version that could grade individual parts and basic assemblies, with a promise to expand it post-launch.
+It was painful watching features we'd already started building go into the freezer, but shipping something that worked was better than not shipping at all.

+We also made strategic technical debt decisions.
+Instead of building a proper user permission system, we hardcoded three roles: student, instructor, and admin.
+Instead of a flexible content management system, we built specifically for CAD courses.
+Instead of supporting multiple file formats, we focused on the top three that covered 95% of use cases.
+Every shortcut was documented in a "Technical Debt Register" with a severity rating and estimated fix time.
+We were borrowing from our future selves, but at least we were honest about it.

-### The Final Push
+#### The Final Push

 The last two weeks before launch were unlike anything I'd experienced.
 Jay had secured our first pilot university, and they were expecting a working platform for the new semester.
 No pressure.